wr0om/AMAN-Passover-2021-Writeup/README.md

 We start the challenge by getting a translation of the popular song Dayenu (דיינו) from hebrew to english.
 As we read it, we can notice spelling mistakes throughout the song.

-for example, "sufficed" (the #1 spelling mistake) becomes "sufliced" in the song - and so forth. let's list all the mistakes by order:
+For example, "sufficed" (the #1 spelling mistake) becomes "sufliced" in the song - and so forth. let's list all the mistakes by order:
 1. sufficed – sufliced
 2. had - hed